inwinstack/ckad-training/antonio_gamez/session-02/exercise-01/README.md

 > Both WordPress and Drupal will use the same MySQL deployment

 These two services are using the same MariaDB cluster at `mariadb:3306`; since each one is configured by default to use different table prefixes, there is no conflict.
+Initially, both WordPress and Drupal, for the sake of simplicity, could use the same database, sharing, thus, the same db username and password.
+Since it is not a good practise, a way to face this problem is to create two different databases.
+Since the `bitnami/mariadb`  image have a set of env vars to do so, the solution is quite straightforward.

-Nevertheless, this is not the optimal way to address the problem as described in the next section.
+Otherwise, we will need to create an `initcontainer` to prepopulate the `docker-entrypoint-initdb.d` with a SQL script creating both the desired databases.

 > Add persistence to the three solutions using PVCs